-A linear relationship exists at walking speeds of 3 to 5 km/hr of oxygen consumption but at faster speeds oxygen consumption rises making walking less economical.
+A linear relationship exists at walking speeds of 3 to 5 km/hr of oxygen consumption, but oxygen consumption rises at faster speeds, making walking less economical.

-If your body mass is 64 kg and you walk at a speed of 5.63 km/hr then you will burn approximately 4.6 Calories/minute - if you walk for one hour you will burn 60 × 4.6 = 276 Calories
+If your body mass is 64 kg and you walk at a speed of 5.63 km/hr, then you will burn approximately 4.6 Calories/minute - if you walk for one hour, you will burn 60 × 4.6 = 276 Calories.

 Body mass can be used to predict energy expenditure with reasonable accuracy when running on a firm level surface (road, track or grass).
-The amount of calories required to run 1 km equals your weight in kg (a runner of 78 kg will burn 78 Calories/km).
+The number of calories required to run 1 km equals your weight in kg (a runner of 78 kg will burn 78 Calories/km).

-One litre of oxygen equals five calories so our 78kg runner utilises 15.6 litres of oxygen per kilometre.
+One litre of oxygen equals five calories, so our 78kg runner utilises 15.6 litres of oxygen per kilometre.

 How Exercises Compare

 The following table, adapted from McArdle (2000), contains the approximate caloric expenditure in 30 minutes of exercise for a person weighing 68kg for various exercises and the intensity of work.
 Add 10% for every 7kg over 68kg and deduct 10% for every 7kg under 68kg